 - Effective and inclusive engagement approaches using creative arts, new technologies or participatory approaches.

 - Ways of engaging and involving groups who are under-represented in research.

 - Ways of implementing patient and public involvement and engagement at scale across communities.

-- Applicants may apply for funding of between £50,000 and £150,000 to covering all partner contributions to support the costs for all the partners involved in partnership development activities delivered over a period of between 6 and 18 months.
+Applicants may apply for funding of between £50,000 and £150,000 to cover the costs for all the partners involved in the partnership development activities which can be delivered over a period of between 6 and 18 months.

 How to apply

 This is a one stage application process which requires applicants to complete an online single stage application form.
 The online form has a number of sections.
 Full details on the requirements for each of the sections and the application process is detailed in the application guidance.
 The application form can be found, completed, and submitted on our online Research Management System (RMS).